Finera Review

 Company History

-Operational base is in Limassol, Cyprus with 100+ employees.
-Legal entities registered in Panama (Paragon Capital S.A.) and Canada (Cypher Capital Inc., MSB-registered).
-The platform publicly launched around March 2025 according to Finance Magnates and iGaming Business coverage.
-Exact founding year is unclear: sources range from 2019 (PayAtlas) to 1999 (Tracxn, likely a different entity).
+Operational base is in Limassol, Cyprus, with 100+ employees on Finera's own count.
+Legal entities registered in Panama (Paragon Capital S.A.) and Canada (Cypher Capital Inc., which Finera describes as MSB-registered; the FINTRAC register entry does not match the stated name cleanly and the corporation appears discontinued, so verify during diligence).
+The platform publicly launched around March 2025.
+Its founding year is unclear, with dates from 2019 to 1999 attached to the name, the older one almost certainly a different entity.
 Built specifically for high-risk verticals including iGaming.

-Finera built out its connector library to 600+ payment providers and developed the AI routing engine.
+Finera built out its connector library (600+ on its own count) and developed the AI routing engine.
 No publicly disclosed funding rounds.
 The company appears to be privately funded.
 Employee count reached 100+ in the Cyprus office as of March 2025.

 In 2025, Finera went public with the brand through iGB L!VE London, SBC Summit Lisbon, and SiGMA Central Europe Rome.
-In January 2026, Finera exhibited at ICE Barcelona and launched a non-custodial crypto processing solution supporting 180+ countries.
-Corefy lists Finera as a ready-made connector, suggesting interoperability with other orchestration platforms.
-Limited public financial data available.
-Updated April 2026.
+In September 2025, Finera launched a non-custodial crypto processing solution supporting 180+ countries; in January 2026 it exhibited at ICE Barcelona.
+Corefy carries Finera as a ready-made connector, which suggests interoperability with other orchestration platforms.
+Public financial data remains limited.

 Operational Details